 \section{Leaf-wise PDOs}

 In this section, we give a definition of symbol algebras for leaf-wise PDOs, followed by the construction of leaf-wise operators.
-An important leaf-wise Dirac operator will be discussed in detail.
+We also consider a more geometric construction for some classical geometric operators like a leaf-wise Dirac operator.

 The notation and assumptions concerning the manifold $X$ will be the same as stated in section 3: $X$ will be a complete Riemannian manifold equipped with a proper isometric action of a Lie group $G$, $T(X)$ and $T^*(X)$ the tangent and cotangent bundles of $X$ respectively (isomorphic via the Riemannian metric).
 The tangent manifold will be denoted $TX$, and the projection $TX\to X$ by $p$.